-Figure 9 Evaluation system of national university corporations Prior to the definition of the medium-term goals by the MEXT, the Ministry should consult the Evaluation Committee for National University Corporations (hereafter referred to as the "evaluation committee").
-With respect to matters essentially related to education and research, the evaluation committee is to receive a report from the National Institution for Academic Degrees and University Evaluation (NIAD-UE), in order to 7 More precisely, each national university was founded by a national university corporation.

-respect the specialised nature of the education and research of universities.
+MTG: medium-term goals MTP: medium-term plan Figure 14 Evaluation system of national university corporations Prior to the definition of the medium-term goals by the MEXT, the Ministry should consult the Evaluation Committee for National University Corporations (hereafter referred to as the "evaluation committee").
+With respect to matters essentially related to education and research, the evaluation committee is to receive a report from the National Institution for Academic Degrees and University Evaluation (NIAD-UE), in order to respect the specialised nature of the education and research of universities.
 The evaluation committee was, prior to the foundation of national university corporations, set up on 1st October 2003.
-It held its first general meeting on 31 October, and selected Ryoji Noyori (2001 Nobel laureate in chemistry) as its chairman.
+It held its first general meeting on 31 October, and selected Ryoji Novori (2001 Nobel laureate in chemistry) as its chairman.
 (2) Governance and management Each national university corporation has the president of the university and executives in its governing body.
 In contrast to the former national universities having the sole deliberative organisation (council), three deliberative organisations are set up in each corporation: (1) board of directors, the highest deliberative organisation before the final decision by the president, (2) administrative council, to deliberate on important matters concerning the administration of the national university corporation, and (3) education and research council, to deliberate on important matters concerning education and research.
 The governance is shared by these three organisations.
 In addition, the structure of the secretariat is now at the discretion of each university.
 The president of the university are appointed by the Minister of Education based on the proposal by the relevant national university corporation.
 The aforesaid proposal is elaborated on by a president selection committee consisting of members both from the administrative council and from the education and research council.
 Both groups of members from the two councils are equal in number.